-The recent Elements of Style in Civil 3D post detailed the mandatory AutoCAD and Civil 3D Style essentials we face in brief.
-You should take time to at least speed read the post.
+The recent Civil 3D and The Elements of Style post detailed the mandatory AutoCAD and Civil 3D Style essentials we face in brief.
+You should take time to at least speed read that post.
 You also need to review the critical path goals expressed there.

-We want to pursue that elusive and somewhat mythical beast – the Civil 3D template.
+We pursue that elusive and somewhat mythical beast – the Civil 3D Template.

 - Working Templates employed in the day to day production process and project drawings

 In the production project world, we usually want and require more than one form of Working Template and a variety of Style choice.

 In the best-case scenario, this second Publish collection is typically a subset of the larger Working collection and includes a limited set of Styles matched to the deliverable’s requirements.